-4.00 RISK MANAGEMENT 4.01 Staffing - The Childcare Development Officer and the Business Support Assistant posts within the Childcare Development team are funded equally from both the Flintshire County Council Childcare Budget and the new Children and Communities grant - Childcare and Play (formerly the Out of School Childcare grant prior to 2019/20).
-The FCC budget has, since 2015/16, faced considerable reductions and the Welsh Government funding element has not increased for several years in line with inflation or increased demand evidence - with a clear associated risk to available resources and ongoing operations.
-4.02 Process costs - As above, and funded from the Flintshire County Council Childcare Budget, the CSA requires a staff commitment and a financial commitment to cover surveying and consultation and production costs.
-4.03 There is a statutory duty upon all Local Authorities in Wales to produce a CSA; therefore failure to deliver a robust assessment will result in local scrutiny and scrutiny from Welsh Government, alongside an impact on the strategic planning and direction of the local childcare sector and a likely impact on employment opportunities.
+3.00 IMPACT ASSESSMENT AND RISK MANAGEMENT 3.01 Staffing - The Childcare Development Officer and the Business Support Assistant posts within the Childcare Development team are fully funded from the Flintshire County Council Childcare Budget The FCC Childcare budget has, since 2015/16, faced considerable reductions with a clear associated risk to available resources and ongoing operations.
+3.02 Process costs - As above, and funded from the Flintshire County Council Childcare Budget, the CSA requires a staff commitment and a financial commitment to cover surveying and consultation and production costs.
+3.03 There is a statutory duty upon all Local Authorities in Wales to produce a CSA; therefore failure to deliver a robust assessment will result in local scrutiny and scrutiny from Welsh Government, alongside an impact on the strategic planning and direction of the local childcare sector and a likely impact on employment opportunities.